Accepted at ICLR 2026

 Results

-FLUX-1.dev Pareto frontier across different speedup configurations
+FLUX-1.dev Pareto frontier

-ECAD evolution across 550 generations showing progressive improvement
+ECAD evolution across generations

 Quantitative Results at 256×256 Resolution